wpilibsuite/frc-docs/source/docs/hardware/sensors/digital-inputs-hardware.rst

 Some sensors (such as :doc:`quadrature encoders <encoders-hardware>`) may need to connect to multiple DIO ports in order to function.
 In general, these sensors will only ever require a single power and a single ground pin - only the signal pin of the additional port(s) will be needed.

 .. image:: images/digital-inputs-hardware/e4t-oem-miniature-optical-encoder-to-roborio.svg
-   :alt: Connecting a E4T Optical Encoder to two different DIO ports.
+   :alt: Connecting a E4T Optical Encoder to two different DIO ports of the roboRIO.

 .. |ground| unicode:: 0x23DA